Overview of Oregon’s State Plan Personal Care Program

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for OR Medicaid.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

-Utilizing Miller Trusts, called Income Cap Trusts in Oregon, is a common strategy used to lower an applicant’s monthly countable income for long-term care Medicaid eligibility.
+Utilizing Miller Trusts, called Income Cap Trusts in Oregon, can be used to lower an applicant’s monthly countable income for long-term care Medicaid eligibility.
 Essentially, “excess” income is deposited into the trust, no longer counting as income.
 However, it is thought Income Cap Trusts are not permitted for applicants to become income-eligible for the SPPC Program.

 How to Apply for Oregon’s State Plan Personal Care Program